juliachavesnm/hubble_graphics_for_type_one_a_supernovas/README.md

 It also provides an estimate of the Hubble constant using the low-redshift supernova subset.

 The numerical results and corresponding plots are contained in the Jupyter notebook.

-## References

-The scientific background and data used in this analysis should be cited according to the original source of the supernova dataset.

-If this repository is used in academic work, please also cite the corresponding dataset and cosmological references used to construct the analysis.

-## License

-See the repository license for terms of use.